-There is no doubt that Christo’s life experiences have shaped his unique approach to offering accredited Mental Health and Suicide Prevention training programmes.
+There is no doubt that Christo’s life experiences have shaped his unique approach to offering accredited Mental Health and Suicide First Aid courses.

-His story gives you a clear insight into why and how he became such an engaging and effective trainer.
+His story gives you a clear insight into why and how he became such an engaging and effective teacher.

 Becoming a high flyer

 Christo developed a passion for flying and his dedication was rewarded when he became a pilot with a commercial airline for 12 years.
 In his own words, Christo explains why he loves flying…